 Digestive problems may start to aggravate when you confine a horse to a stable and feed it large amount of hi-grain meals or pelleted feeds.
-These kinds of feeds promote the increase of gastrin levels, a hormone produced in the stomach which functions as stimulant for acid production.
+These kinds of feeds promote the increase of gastrin levels.
+Gastrin is a hormone produced in the stomach which functions as stimulant for acid production.
 After consumption of these types of feeds, the horse could go on without eating and all the while, acid production continues.

 Feeding practices are not the only factors that lead to ulcers in horses.
 In fact, horses that are put in stressful situations such as intensive training could also be at risk for ulcers.
 Other factors include racing, illness, drug therapy with NSAIDs, and transportation.